Excel data comparison - use cases

-Excel is a de-facto standard for data exchange in the offices.
+Excel is a de-facto standard for data exchange in offices.
 The spreadsheets are being sent by thousands every day in some organizations.
-These are usually status reports, project plans, infrastructure reports, data snapshots.
+These are usually status reports, project plans, infrastructure reports, and data snapshots.

-In some cases these reports are used to collect data from multiple data sources - they need to be updated by distributed teams and collated into one version that is subsequently used for decision making.
+In some cases these reports are used to collect data from multiple data sources - they need to be updated by distributed teams and collated into one version that is subsequently used for decision-making.

 It is important to be sure that the data in the Excel spreadsheets is correct.
 It is difficult and time consuming to analyze each line of a report, especially if reports contain dozens of columns and hundreds of lines.

 But how do you know that you collected all the data?
 How do you know that the report contains all the required inputs?

 Use case 1 - Infrastructure report